MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-science-and-machine-learning.md

 ### Azure Machine Learning

 Azure Machine Learning is a cloud-based service for managing machine learning experiments and models.
 It includes an experimentation service that tracks data preparation and modeling training scripts, maintaining a history of all executions so you can compare model performance across iterations.
-A cross-platform client tool named Azure Machine Learning Workbench provides a central interface for script management and history, while still enabling data scientists to create scripts in their tool of choice, such as Jupyter Notebooks or Visual Studio Code.
+Data scientists can create scripts in their tool of choice, such as Jupyter Notebooks or Visual Studio Code, and then deploy to a variety of different [compute resources](/azure/machine-learning/service/how-to-set-up-training-targets) in Azure.

-From Azure Machine Learning Workbench, you can use the interactive data preparation tools to simplify common data transformation tasks, and you can configure the script execution environment to run model training scripts locally, in a scalable Docker container, or in Spark.

-When you are ready to deploy your model, use the Workbench environment to package the model and deploy it as a web service to a Docker container, Spark on Azure HDinsight, Microsoft Machine Learning Server, or SQL Server.
+Models can be deployed as a web service to a Docker container, Spark on Azure HDinsight, Microsoft Machine Learning Server, or SQL Server.
 The Azure Machine Learning Model Management service then enables you to track and manage model deployments in the cloud, on edge devices, or across the enterprise.

 Key benefits: